addaleax/lzma-native/README.md

 This package includes the native C library, so there is no need to install it separately.

-You may want to use a somewhat recent C++ compiler, and asynchronous compression support requires `std::thread`, which is included in C++11 (but is not essential for compiling).

 ## Licensing

 The original C library package contains code under various licenses,